deanrih/totp-ts/README.md

 # @deanrih/totp-ts

 A Time-Based (RFC 6238) and HMAC-Based (RFC 4226) One-Time Password Algorithm Implementation in TypeScript.
-Used by Ordent project I maintain.

 ## Installation